 If you see this message, your browser is not compatible.

-The following table lists potential future Earth impact events that the JPL
+The following table summarizes by object the potential future Earth impact events that the JPL

 has detected based on currently available observations.